 The file ‘…’ cannot be copied to the run directory.
 The process cannot access the file because it is being used by another process.

-I’ve been working on a BizTalk Server 2004 project that had (not anymore) between 6 or 8 visual studio solutions each one with a BizTalk Project inside.
-After a few minutes swapping from a solution to another, I decided to add all the project in a single solution.
+I’ve been working on a BizTalk Server 2004 project that had (not anymore) between 6 and 8 Visual Studio solutions, each with a BizTalk Project inside.
+After a few minutes of swapping from one solution to another, I decided to add all the projects to a single solution.

-I notice that all the solution are configured to build the assemblies to a common reference folder shared by all projects:
+I notice that all the solutions are configured to build the assemblies to a common reference folder shared by all projects:

 Visual studio 2003 build options